 That’s why it’s important for you to be able to give a persuasive product presentation, in which you both show your understanding of the problems that need to be solved while still upholding the product vision.

 While I can’t magically take away your nerves with a few tips (believe me, I wish it were that easy!)
-I can give you some pointers on how to give a solid product presentation.
+I can give you some pointers on how to give a solid product roadmap presentation.

 Set expectations ahead of your meeting